sachinsenal0x64/hifi-tui/README.md

 # 🚀 Features

-> Certain Qualities May Depend on Hardwares, Drivers and Song itself and I'm Currently Pay For Tidal-Hifi-Plus Subscription.
+> Certain Qualities May Depend on Hardwares, Drivers and Song itself.

+> I'm Currently Pay For Tidal-Hifi-Plus Subscription.
 <br>

 - 🍟 TIDAL PREMIUM (HIFI-PLUS) ACCESS FOR FREE 🆓